beginning of content

 To find your nearest hospital emergency department or after-hours medical service, use the healthdirect Service Finder tool.

-Watch the video on What care do I need? or read the healthdirect page How to find the right health professional.
+Watch the video on What care do I need? or read the healthdirect page How to find the right health professional for more information.

-The healthdirect Mental health resources article offers details on where to access support, including suicide prevention and mental illness or crisis.
+The healthdirect Mental health resources article offers details on where to access support, which includes suicide prevention and mental illness.

 Check your symptoms Find a health service